Water Law: Justice and Governance

 Objectives and learning outcomes of the course

-At the end of the course, a student will be able to demonstrate the ability to understand and analyse issues concerning water law and policy, conflicts and governance from a broad perspective encompassing their economic, social and environmental dimensions.
-Students will acquire knowledge of basic concepts and principles underlying the regulation, management and conservation of water, focusing on national, regional examples in the international context in which governance evolves and the increasing importance of conflicts in the water sector.
+- To provide students with knowledge of basic concepts and principles underlying the regulation, management and conservation of water, focusing on national, regional examples in the international context in which governance evolves and the increasing importance of conflicts in the water sector.

 Method of assessment

 - Bryan Randolph Bruns & Ruth S. Meinzen-Dick eds, Negotiating Water Rights (London: ITDG, 2000).

 - Philippe Cullet, Water Law, Poverty and Development – Water Law Reforms in India (Oxford: Oxford University Press, 2009).

 - Farhana Sultana & Alex Loftus ed., The Right to Water – Politics, Governance and Social Struggles (Abingdon: Earthscan, 2012).

 - Peter P. Mollinga, Ajaya Dixit & Kusum Athukorala eds, Integrated Water Resources Management: Global Theory, Emerging Practice and Local Needs (New Delhi: Sage, 2006).

 - Peter Mollinga & Alex Bolding eds, The Politics of Irrigation Reform – Contested Policy Formulation and Implementation in Asia, Africa and Latin America (Aldershot: Ashgate, 2004).